xtuml/bridgepoint/doc-bridgepoint/notes/9763_content_assistance/9763_content_assistance_dnt.md

 generating a Java parser, it generates SQL instances that represent the grammar.
 These instances match the model of BNF in the `org.xtuml.bp.als` project.

-5.1.1.2 These generated SQL instances are loaded into the generator with `grammar_enhancer.arc` to produce an Antlr grammar file `oal.g`.
+5.1.1.2 These generated SQL instances are loaded into the model and `grammar_enhancer.arc` is applied to produce an Antlr grammar file `oal.g`.
 `grammar_enhancer.arc` inserts calls to special functions at the start and end of each rule, along with a validation call for each rule.